-Although education in the UK is not compulsory until 5 years of age, many children now attend a Reception class in a Primary school from 4 years upwards.
+Although education in the UK is not compulsory until 5 years of age, the majority of children now attend a Reception class in a Primary school from 4 years upwards.
 Parents, quite understandably, want to ensure that their children have as good a start as possible and that they are adequately prepared for the demands of Year 1 schooling.

 Research shows that, in order to enhance learning, children at this stage of development need plenty of exploration and active involvement based on their own experiences, space and time to explore, freedom of movement and interested adults to talk with.
 It is important, for the child’s future development that reading, writing and number be placed in context and at the child’s level of understanding and interest.

-The Teaching Notes contain a full programme of activities for each Topic and include:
+The Teaching Notes contain a full programme of activities for each term and include:

 - a variety of science investigations based on observation and experiment with normal everyday objects

 - ideas to develop an awareness of the passing of time and a feeling for history

 - practical experience of various aspects of mapmaking and a growing understanding of the wider world